JDASoftwareGroup/kartothek/docs/getting_started.rst

 - Each dataset has one or more ``tables``, where each table is a logical collection of data, bound together by a common schema.
-- Partitions are the mutually exclusive and collectively exhaustive physical `pieces` or `shards` of data that constitute the contents of a dataset.
-Data is written to storage in batches (for ``eager``, there is only a single batch) and in the simplest case, such a batch is synonymous with a ``partition`` in ``kartothek``.
-In practice however, the mapping between partitions and batches is almost never one-to-one.
+- Partitions are the mutually exclusive and collectively exhaustive physical `pieces` of data that constitute the contents of a dataset.
+Data is written to storage on a per-partition basis.
   See the section on partitioning for further details: :ref:`partitioning_section`.

 For each table, ``kartothek`` also tracks the schema of the columns.
 Unless specified explicitly on write, it is inferred from the passed data.
 On writing additional data to a dataset, we will also check that the schema of the new data matches the schema of the existing data.

-.. admonition:: Passing multiple dataframes to a dataset during write/update
+.. admonition:: Writing multiple dataframes with identical schemas

     To store multiple dataframes into a dataset, it is possible to pass an iterator of dataframes; the exact format will depend on the I/O backend used.
 See